Irish Tax Rebates: Most Frequently Asked Questions

 I’ve since moved away from Ireland, can I still claim a tax refund?

 If you have lived and worked in Ireland over the last 4 years, you may be eligible for a tax rebate and can apply to claim tax back regardless of where you live now in the world.
 This also includes the current year, so you don’t have to wait until the end of the tax year, you just need the date you ceased employment and the date you left the country to apply.

 How much will it cost to claim a rebate?

-Irish Tax Rebates has the highest average tax rebate in Ireland and the lowest fee; if you aren’t owed any tax back, there is no fee applied.
+Irish Tax Rebates has the highest average tax rebate in Ireland and the lowest fee.
+This means you’re guaranteed the highest rebate possible.
+Plus, no rebate, no fee, no catch!
+If you’re not entitled to any tax back, we don’t charge a fee, so you have nothing to lose.
 To get the ball rolling, you can apply for your tax back online today.